mark-b-kauffman/phoenixDSK3LO/README.md

 # PhoenixDSK3LO
 See BLACKBOARD_LICENSE.md for the license pertaining to the portions of this application specific to Blackboard Learn.
+Note that it states that you bear the entire liability for any issues arising from the use of this software.

 See PHOENIX_LICENSE.md for the Phoenix Framework License